locmai/locmai-home/resume/index.md

 ## Education

-- **Van Lang University - Bachelor of Software Engineering (September 2014 – September 2018)**
-  - Followed the Carnegie Mellon University program for Software Engineering Major
-  - Salutatorian in the Software Engineering graduating in 2018
 - **High School for the Gifted - IT specialist (September 2011 – April 2014)**
   - Studied the Information Technology specialist program in High School